almossawi/badarguments/extras/content/posts/main/index.md

 This sort of fatalism is destructive.
 It can lead a young reader to actually believe that all young people are and always will be lazy.

+On August 11, 1945, a President responsible for dropping two atomic bombs that killed over 200,000 civilians writes

+"The only language they seem to understand is the one we have been using to bombard them.
+When you have to deal with a beast **you have to treat him as a beast**.
+It is most regrettable but nevertheless true."

+_What are we supposed to do?_, is the sentiment.
+They are beasts, after all.
+And so the moral question of whether it is permissable to annihilate them is put to rest.

 <!--
 **King and country**.
 Nations named after living individuals or families lead to a conflation between king and country.
 More specifically, between the relationship one has to one's place of birth and the relationship one has to the ruling class in that country.

 A rabbit born in the northern rabbit kingdom of Iduas&mdash;ruled by the Iduas family&mdash;will identify himself as _Iduasi_ in all walks of life.
 If he does so with pride, he will be at best submissive and at worse obsequious to the Iduasi family by virtue of it being intertwined with his own personal identity.
 The way that intertwinement devours the rabbit's spirit is more effective than all the tanks in the world.
  -->

+Given names can be as shackling, which is why the self-aware might decide to change them later in life.
+Oodgeroo Noonuccal comes to mind, for instance.
+The Aboriginal Australian activist who was born Kathleen Ruska.

 **Slave versus enslaved person**.
 It was not a choice to be a slave, nor was it a genetic disposition one was born into.
 One was rather _enslaved_.
 Referring to people as slaves can make it seem as though it's a naturally-occurring group.